haddocking/haddocking.github.io/education/Others/powerfit/index.md

 _Structure._ *23*, 949-960 (2015).

-Throughout the tutorial, colored text will be used to refer to questions or instructions, Linux and/or Chimera commands.
+Throughout the tutorial, colored text will be used to refer to questions or instructions, Linux and/or ChimeraX commands.

 <a class="prompt prompt-question">This is a question prompt: try answering
 it!</a>
 <a class="prompt prompt-info">This an instruction prompt: follow it!</a>
-<a class="prompt prompt-pymol">This is a Chimera prompt: write this in the
+<a class="prompt prompt-pymol">This is a ChimeraX prompt: write this in the
-Chimera command line prompt!</a>
+ChimeraX command line!</a>
 <a class="prompt prompt-cmd">This is a Linux prompt: insert the commands in the
 terminal!</a>